Peter-Paul Verbeek

-Peter-Paul Verbeek (/nl/; born 6 December 1970, Middelburg) is a Dutch philosopher who is Rectum Magnificus of the University of Amsterdam and Professor of Philosophy and Ethics of Science and Technology in a Changing World since 1 October 2022.
+Peter-Paul Verbeek (/nl/; born 6 December 1970 in Middelburg) is a Dutch philosopher who is Rector Magnificus of the University of Amsterdam and Professor of Philosophy and Ethics of Science and Technology in a Changing World since 1 October 2022.

 Prior to his appointment in Amsterdam, Verbeek, a Dutch philosopher of technology, was chair of the philosophy department at the University of Twente.
 He was a member of the Dutch council for the Humanities and chair of the Society for Philosophy and Technology.
 Since 2018, he has also been University Professor of Philosophy of Humans and Technology and scientific codirector of the DesignLab at the University of Twente.
 He is an honorary professor at Aalborg University in Denmark.
 Furthermore, Verbeek was, among other things, vice-chair of the Board of the Rathenau Institute and chair of the Committee for the Freedom of Scientific Pursuit at the Royal Netherlands Academy of Arts and Sciences.